idegtiarenko/habr-demo-app/README.md

 # habr-demo-app

-Demo application for habr ci/cd using jenkins &amp; kubernetes post
+Demo application for habr post about configuring ci/cd using jenkins & kubernetes post